What is data backup?

 The 3-2-1 backup strategy

-Why you need a data backup solution?
+Why do you need a data backup solution?

 Your company's survival depends on the survival of your company data.
-To implement a reliable data backup strategy, define your business objectives — the backup scope, RPOs, and RTOs; implement proper solutions; provision the storage or combination of multiple storages; and execute and monitor the backups.
+To implement a reliable data backup strategy, define your business objectives — the backup scope, RPOs and RTOs; implement proper solutions; provision the storage or combination of multiple storages; and execute and monitor the backups.